 Will the exponential growth for video-based communication continue?

-Gartner predicted that spending on video conferencing would likely fade during the course of this year.
+Gartner predicted that spending on video conferencing would likely fade during the course of 2021.

 Largely due to the mass adoption of video conferencing platforms.

 Yet at the same time, it’s expected that in 2024 in-person meetings will account for just 25% of enterprise meetings (a decrease from 60% prior to COVID-19).